Alisa Camplin

-Alisa Peta Camplin, AM (born 10 November 1974) is an Australian aerial skier who won gold at the 2002 Winter Olympics, the second ever winter Olympic gold medal for Australia.
+Alisa Peta Camplin, AM (born 10 November 1974) is an Australian former aerial skier who won gold at the 2002 Winter Olympics, the second ever winter Olympic gold medal for Australia.
 At the 2006 Winter Olympics, Camplin finished third to receive a bronze medal.
 She is the first Australian skier to win medals at consecutive Winter Olympics, making her one of Australia's best skiers.

 Background

 Camplin is an ex-gymnast, standing at 157 cm tall.
 She was educated in Melbourne at the Methodist Ladies' College and has a bachelor's degree in information technology from Swinburne University of Technology.
 As a teenager, Alisa was an accomplished sailor, winning two Australian National Titles in the Hobie Cat catamaran class.
 Inspired by the example of three-time Olympian Kirstie Marshall, Camplin approached the Olympic Winter Institute of Australia in 1994 to see the possibilities of becoming an aerial skier.
 She was new to skiing, and even in Salt Lake she trampled on her victory flowers when she fell over during the trip to the winner's news conference.

-She practiced jumps in a pond in Wandin (one hour's drive from Melbourne) and was coached by Todd Ossian.

-Injuries she has suffered include a broken collarbone, broken hand, separated shoulder, two broken ankles, torn Achilles tendon, torn ACL, and nine concussions.

 Before the 2002 Winter Olympics, none of the dozen top 10 results she had made on the World Cup circuit included a victory, and compatriot Jacqui Cooper was viewed as the favourite for the aerials event.
 While most athletes use flags to mark the start of their jumps, Alisa used a wooden spoon.
 The rationale was that early in her career, confusion was caused by both Alisa and Jacqui using Australian flags to mark their starts, but in Australia a wooden spoon is a metaphorical prize for people or teams coming last in their sporting event.